huggingface/blog/assisted-generation.md

 <!-- [GIF 3 -- FWD CONFIRMATION] -->

 Let’s consider for a second that you have access to a magical latency-free oracle model that generates the same sequence as your model, for any given input.
 For argument’s sake, it can’t be used directly, it’s limited to being an assistant to your generation procedure.
 Using the property described above, you could use this assistant model to get candidate output tokens followed by a forward pass with your model to confirm that they are indeed correct.
-In this utopian scenario, the latency of text generation would be reduced from `O(n)` to `O(1)`, `n` being the number of generated tokens.
+In this utopian scenario, the latency of text generation would be reduced from `O(n)` to `O(1)`, with `n` being the number of generated tokens.
 For long generations, we're talking about several orders of magnitude.

-Walking a step towards reality, the assistant model lost its oracle properties.
+Walking a step towards reality, let's assume the assistant model has lost its oracle properties.
 Now it’s a latency-free model that gets some of the candidate tokens wrong, according to your model.
 Due to the autoregressive nature of the task, as soon as the assistant gets a token wrong, all subsequent candidates must be invalidated.
 However, that does not prevent you from querying the assistant again, after correcting the wrong token with your model, and repeating this process iteratively.
 Even if the assistant fails a few tokens, text generation would have an order of magnitude less latency than in its original form.

 Obviously, there are no latency-free assistant models.
 Nevertheless, it is relatively easy to find a model that approximates some other model’s text generation outputs – smaller versions of the same architecture trained similarly often fit this property.
 Moreover, when the difference in model sizes becomes significant, the cost of using the smaller model as an assistant becomes an afterthought after factoring in the benefits of skipping a few forward passes!
-You now understand the core of assisted generation.
+You now understand the core of _assisted generation_.

 ## Greedy decoding with assisted generation